Constructing ‘sonic building blocks’ for your sound designs

 Once I have a bunch of sounds, i’ll take them and bring them into more plugin chains.
 I’ll mess around and try to create a bunch of interesting source material”.

-Designing creature vocalisations with Reformer Pro
+Designing creature vocalisations for Game Audio with Reformer Pro

 Here I have some creature growls which I have pre-loaded into Reformer. so let’s make some live monster noises.